inbo/wmh-analysis/README.md

 ### Resampling scripts

-These scripts are available in [`src/resampling`](src/resampling) and were used to resample the raw GPS data for the Belgium-Netherlands and Groningen datasets stored in the [UvA-BiTS database](https://www.uva-bits.nl) to an hourly resolution.
+These scripts are available in [`src/resampling`](src/resampling) and were used to resample the raw GPS data for the Belgian and Dutch datasets stored in the [UvA-BiTS database](https://www.uva-bits.nl) to an hourly resolution.
 The resampled data are stored in `data`, so running this code is not required to replicate our analysis.

 ## Data